masa-finance/masa/src/masa_ai/docs/source/README.md

 ```

 This command will rebuild and view the documentation for the specified page.
 Note that the page name is optional.
 If no page name is provided, the documentation for the entire project will be displayed.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](../../LICENSE) file for details.